-Briley is a recent graduate from Bob Jones University, where he majored in Communications.
-His interest in government and public policy began in high school when he volunteered for political campaigns during the summers.
+Briley earned a bachelor’s degree in communications from Bob Jones University.
+His interest in government and public policy began in high school when he volunteered for political campaigns.

 The purpose of the rally was to ensure that Christian voices were heard on the important issues still facing the South Carolina Legislature.